Morning Lane campaigners quit community panel over ‘corrupt council process’

 MOPS has put pressure on the council over the planned development at 55 Morning Lane ever since the Town Hall purchased the space for £60 million in 2017.

-Its demands included that 50 per cent of the site be used for affordable housing, that the supermarket be kept in place, and, crucially, that the development process was open and collaborative.
+Its demands included that 50 per cent of the site be used to house families on the council’s waiting list, that the supermarket be kept in place, and, crucially, that the development process was open and collaborative.

 The Hackney Central Community Panel that MOPS has resigned from was set up in June 2021 by the local authority.